 • Previous adverse reaction to Suboxone

-Addicts who are not a solid candidate for Suboxone treatment, abstinence may be the best alternative option.
-Addicts who plan to go through a clean-slate withdrawal can expect severe flu-like withdrawal symptoms and severe cravings.
-It is strongly recommended to get help from a Texas opioid detox center that can provide continuous care and monitoring.
+For individuals who are not a good candidate for Suboxone treatment, unmedicated detox may be the only alternative option.
+For individuals who plan to abstain from heroin use, or any other opioid, can expect severe flu-like withdrawal symptoms and severe cravings.
+It is highly recommended to get admitted to a Atlanta, TXopioid detox facility that can provide continuous care and monitoring.